 - 1 ½ teaspoons salt

-- In a very large saucepan over low heat (see notes for microwave instructions) melt butter completely.
-Once melted, add in 9 cups of mini marshmallows and coat in butter (make sure you set aside 3 cups for alter).
+- In a very large saucepan over low heat (see notes) melt butter completely.
+Once melted, add in 9 cups of mini marshmallows (set aside 3 to mix in later) and coat in butter.
 Keep stirring until butter and marshmallows are completely melted, then remove from heat.
-Stir in salt and vanilla.

-- Line a 9x13 pan with parchment paper and spray with cooking spray or grease generously.
+- Line a 9x13 pan with parchment paper or foil and spray with cooking spray.
 Pour all of the mixture into the 9x13 pan.
-Grease your hands and use them them to spread and evenly distribute the rice krispie mixture throughout the pan and so the treats have a smooth surface.
+Using the back of the spoon evenly distribute the mixture throughout the pan.
+Spray your hands with cooking spray (so the mixture doesn’t stick to your hands) and gently press the mixture down so the treats have a smooth surface.
 Let cool and set.
 Then slice and enjoy!

-If you don’t have a very large sauce pan, you can either melt the butter and marshmallows down in the largest saucepan you have and then pour them into a large mixing bowl or you can microwave them in a large microwave-safe bowl and then pour into an even large mixing bowl to mix in the cereal.
+- If you don’t have a very large sauce pan, you can either melt the butter and marshmallows down in the largest saucepan you have and then pour them into a large mixing bowl or you can microwave them in a large microwave-safe bowl and then into a large mixing bowl to mix in the cereal.

 Originally published August 31, 2018